keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 #### TCP vs. UDP

 TCP and UDP are transport layer protocols.
-They have different characteristics and have different use-cases.
+They have different characteristics and have different use cases.

 **TCP**

-0. Connection-Oriented protocol.
+0. Connection-oriented protocol.
 Data is resent if needed when data is not acknowledged/lost.
-The information like **sequence number** in a TCP segment is key to this capability.
+The information, like the **sequence number** in a TCP segment, is key to this capability.
 1. Suitable for reliable data transfer.
 2. Unicast communication.
-3. Used by application layer protocols like `HTTP`, `FTP`, `Telnet` and `SMTP` etc.
+3. Used by application layer protocols like `HTTP`, `FTP`, `Telnet`, `SMTP` etc.

 **UDP**

 0. Connectionless protocol.
-1. Best effort data transfer, fast but not guaranteed delivery.
+1. Best effort data transfer: fast but not guaranteed delivery.
-2. Can be used in Unicast, Multicast and Broadcast communication.
+2. Can be used in _unicast_, _multicast_ and _broadcast_ communication.
-3. Used by application layer protocols like VoIP, DNS, NFS, live streamming, video chats and online gaming etc.
+3. Used by application layer protocols like VoIP, DNS, NFS, live streaming, video chats, online gaming etc.

 Socket
 : The instantiation of an endpoint in a potential TCP connection.
 TCP sockets require actual programs to instantiate them.
 Sockets and ports are different things.
 Ports are more virtual;
-  a program needs to open a socket on a port to receive / send data to the other end.
+  a program needs to open a socket on a port to receive/send data to the other end.

 **TCP socket states**

 `LISTEN`
 : A TCP socket is ready and listening for incoming connections.
-Only visible on server side.
+Only visible on the server side.

 `SYNC_SENT`